-Washing your face should the first thing you do once you come back home.
+Washing your face should be the first thing you do once you come back home.
 Your face is covered with grime, dirt, oil, bacteria, dead skin cells, and other unwanted debris throughout the day.
 Facial cleansing helps you with smooth and clean skin and also gives you refreshment after a tough day outside.

 - Wet your face with warm water; this will open up the pores on your face.

 - Take some amount of your favorite face wash on the fingertips and rub on the cheeks in the inward direction.

 - Similarly, rub the fingertips in the inward direction on your nose and then rub them on your forehead.

 - Now rinse your face with lukewarm water and gently tap using a damp cloth.

 - Once dried, use a face moisturizer.

 Steaming is the best way to soften your blackheads and remove them eventually.
 Steam twice every 4 days, it softens your skin and removes toxins and unwanted debris.

 Steam with a cloth overhead for 10-15 minutes (depends on comfort), and then gently tap using a soft cloth.
 Apply moisturizer to avoid dry skin.

-Steaming softens the blackheads and eventually, it will get loose along with other unwanted debris.
+Steaming softens the blackheads and eventually, they will get loose along with other unwanted debris.

 10. Green Tea Mask